Peter-Maguire/petermaguire.xyz/content/posts/zhiyun-weebil-s-ble-protocol.md

         java.lang.String r9 = r9.toString()
 ```

-Googling `libtosprotection` [seems to point](https://www.sobyte.net/post/2021-11/apk-decompile/) to being an APK protection system created by Tencent.
+Googling `libtosprotection` [seems to point](https://www.sobyte.net/post/2021-11/apk-decompile/) to it being an APK protection system created by Tencent.
 There doesn't seem to be much research out there about this with most links being completely in Chinese and
 I certainly am not skilled enough to figure this out, so it was back to the drawing board.